biswanath77/credit_card_delinquency_watch/README.md

 ---
 ## 🌐 Live Deployment
-- The Early Risk Signals – Credit Card Delinquency Prediction System is live and accessible online:
+- The Early Risk Signals – Credit Card Delinquency Watch System is live and accessible online:
 ## 👉 https://credit-card-delinquency-watch.onrender.com/
-**Note: Please wait 5–10 seconds for the website to load properly.**
+**Note: Please wait for a moment for the website to load properly if loading for the first time.**

 What You Can Do on the Live App

-View Dashboard Analytics
+- View Dashboard Analytics
   Risk tier distribution, delinquency insights, and system-level stats.

-Explore Customers
+- Explore Customers
   Search, filter, and inspect customer-level risk details.

-Use the Scoring Tool
+- Use the Scoring Tool
   Input behavioral indicators and generate real-time risk scores, probability estimates, and early warning signal explanations.

 ---
 ## 📘 Documentation Index